 Hepatitis D virus, also known as Delta, is a virus that attacks the liver.
 Hepatitis D virus infection can only occur in people who have hepatitis B virus infection.
-About 5% of people with hepatitis B virus infection will also have infection with the hepatitis D virus.
+About 5 percent of people with hepatitis B will also have infection with the hepatitis D virus.

-Infection with hepatitis D virus can worsen symptoms of hepatitis B virus infection or hepatitis B virus associated liver disease, and can cause symptoms to occur in people who previously did not have symptoms of hepatitis B virus infection.
+Infection with hepatitis D virus can worsen symptoms of hepatitis B virus infection or hepatitis B-associated liver disease, and can cause symptoms to occur in people who previously did not have symptoms of hepatitis B virus infection.

-There is no specific treatment for hepatitis D virus infection.
-A person who is infected with hepatitis D will receive the same treatment they would for their hepatitis B, including Interferon alpha and Lamivudine, the first two approved treatments for children in the U.S.
+There is no specific treatment for hepatitis D. A person who is infected with hepatitis D will receive the same treatment they would for their hepatitis B, including Interferon alpha and Lamivudine, the first two approved treatments for children in the U.S.

 Treatment can take several years to complete, and not all children are candidates for treatment.
 Your child's hepatologist (liver specialist) will determine if your child is a candidate for treatment based on laboratory test results and a physical examination.